 Investments are shown at quoted market prices to represent their fair value.
 Gains and losses on investments are recognized on the sale or redemption on an average cost basis.
-The Organization carries substantially all investments in equity securities at fair value and record the subsequent changes in fair values in the Statement of Activities as a component of investment gains/losses.
-Prior to January 1, 2019, substantially all equity security investments were classified as trading and were also carried at fair value.
+The Organization carries substantially all investments in equity securities at fair value and record the subsequent changes in fair values in the Statement of Activities as a component of investment activity, net.